 3. LinkedIn Cover Story

 Cover Story is one of the main features of LinkedIn.
 It is an exciting way to introduce yourself and make a captivating first impression!
-You can add a short clip (up to 20 seconds) to your profile picture using this feature.
+Using this feature, you can add a short clip (up to 20 seconds) to your profile picture.

 When other members check out your profile, they’ll see an orange circle around your profile picture.
 The first three seconds of the clip will silently play, and people can see your complete cover story after clicking.